- Conditions We Treat

-Around 8,600 people are diagnosed with leukaemia each year in the UK*.
-In 2011, 654 people were diagnosed with acute lymphoblastic leukaemia*.
+Around 8,600 people are diagnosed with leukaemia each year in the UK.
 Despite being uncommon overall, acute lymphoblastic leukaemia is the most common type of cancer to affect children.
-Approximately one in every 2,000 children will develop it*.
-About 85% of cases occur in children aged under 15, mostly between the ages of two and five years old*.
+Approximately one in every 2,000 children will develop it.
+About 85% of cases occur in children aged under 15, mostly between the ages of two and five years old.

 The cause or causes of acute leukaemia are uncertain, but known risk factors include exposure to high levels of radiation, genetic disorders such as Down’s Syndrome, being obese or having a weakened immune system.

 Symptoms of ALL usually begin slowly before rapidly getting severe as the number of blast cells (immature white blood cells) in your blood increases.
 Most of the symptoms are caused by the lack of healthy blood cells in your blood supply.